genderdoog/doppelganger/README.md

 [Here](https://www.youtube.com/watch?v=uLxBYzEjeZA&t=13s) is a YouTube clip of that scene.

 ### Goals of this project
-1. Follow all relevant web standards.
-I wanted the final result to be something that anyone could easily host and get up and running without much hassle.
+1. Follow all relevant web standards, thus ensuring compatibility across any modern(ish) web browser.
+I wanted the final result to be something that anyone could feasably host without much hassle.
 2. Replicate the experience of the webpage one to one in that small clip.
 For example, if the cursor lagged a certain amount, it also needs to lag in this recreation.

 ## Features